This post may contain affiliate links. Please read our disclosure policy.

 • 2 tsp cornstarch, optional

-• 1 tsp vinegar, optional
+• 1 tsp white vinegar, optional

 • 2/3 cup heavy cream

-• 1 tbsp low-carb sweetener, optional
+• 1 tbsp powdered low-carb sweetener, or to taste

 Instructions

-• In the bowl of a stand mixer (or just a deep mixing bowl) beat egg whites, until frothy.
-Add sweetener, one tablespoon at a time and beat continuously on high for 6-7 minutes, until stiff peaks form.
+• Beat egg whites on high speed until frothy.
+Add sweetener one tablespoon at a time, beating continuously on high for 6โ€“7 minutes until stiff peaks form.

 Notes